 - Make sure you are providing a good outlet for biting behaviors.
-Kittens especially need plenty of play time and safe encouragement for hunting behaviors.
+Kittens especially need plenty of playtime and safe encouragement for hunting behaviors.
 Use toys such as feather sticks, balls, or ribbons to interact with your cat in a hands-free manner.

 - Consult a veterinarian if attempts to discourage nipping behavior are unsuccessful.
 Additionally, veterinary behaviorists may be needed if love bites escalate to attacks.

-Keep in mind, the tips provided may not work with all cats and in all situations.
+Keep in mind that the tips provided may not work with all cats and in all situations.
 Consider it a work in progress.
-But, with consistent implementation of training strategies, you should see positive results.
+But with consistent implementation of training strategies, you should see positive results.
 If your attempts to discourage nipping behavior are unsuccessful or the mild nipping behavior progresses to overt aggression, you should consult your veterinarian.
 Additionally, veterinary behaviorists may be a useful resource and can be found in most big cities or in association with most veterinary schools.
-Alternatively, if you’re one of the cat owners out there who doesn’t mind the playful nips, then you can relish in the fact that your cat is just trying to communicate they really love you.
+Alternatively, if you’re one of the cat owners out there who doesn’t mind the playful nips, then you can relish in the fact that your cat is just trying to communicate that they really love you.
 They would definitely appreciate you returning the love by refilling the food bowl!